 What is customer feedback?

-Customer feedback is information given to establishments, companies, products, or services by customers that have met or have not met their requirements.
-It probably is the most reliable source of information about the quality of a company.
+Customer feedback is information given to establishments, companies, products, or services by customers who have met or have not met their requirements.
+It is probably the most reliable source of information about the quality of a company.

 Your customer’s opinions are a valuable resource for improving customer experience and adjusting your actions to fit their needs.
-The role of customer feedback is clearly understood by top performing companies.
-They make it a conscious effort to listen to the voice of their clients.
+The role of customer feedback is clearly understood by top-performing companies.
+They make a conscious effort to listen to the voices of their clients.

-To stay ahead of the competition, you should never stop listening to customer feedback, regardless if they are negative or positive.
+To stay ahead of the competition, you should never stop listening to customer feedback, regardless of whether they are negative or positive.

 Why is good feedback important?